Goals of Sanctioning

 - To offer the student an opportunity to rectify the mistake.

-- To reinforce University expectations regarding appropriate behavior.
+- To reinforce University expectations regarding appropriate behavior and to uphold all behavioral requirements.

 - To educate the student how inappropriate behavior impacts others in the University community.

-- To protect the University community from persons who may harm others or are a danger to themselves.
+- To protect the University community from persons who may harm others.

 - To educate the student as to how inappropriate behavior impacts him/her.